-- (a) Meets an agricultural or forestry need or other farm diversification enterprise for a worker to live permanently at or near their place of work; or - (b) Accompanies and is necessary to the establishment or growth of a rural enterprise; or - (c) Involves the replacement of an existing dwelling (with a lawful residential use) that is comparable in size and scale with, and is located in the lawful domestic curtilage, of the existing dwelling; or - (d) Would result in the sustainable re-use of a redundant or disused building(s); or - (e) Is rural exception housing in accordance with Policy H2 of the Herefordshire Core Strategy; and - (f) Ensures that any likely significant effect on the River Wye SAC is avoided or adequately mitigated. - 8.16 OBJECTIVE 3 To ensure all new development is informed by best practices current at the time of development and is designed to be in keeping with the surrounding character of the parish while promoting a heterogeneous appearance.
+- I. Meets an agricultural or forestry need or other farm diversification enterprise for a worker to live permanently at or near their place of work or - II.
+Accompanies and is necessary to the establishment or growth of a rural enterprise or III.
+Involves the replacement of an existing dwelling (with a lawful residential use) that is comparable in size and scale with, and is located in the lawful domestic curtilage, of the existing dwelling or - IV.
+Would result in the sustainable re-use of a redundant or disused building(s) or - V. Is rural exception housing in accordance with Policy H2 of the Herefordshire Core Strategy.